LyonDataViz/MOS5.5-Dataviz/README.md

 ✍ Assignments

-* Sumbit a group proposal of 2 or 3 students (same TD group)
+* Group proposal of 2 or 3 students

 * Submit a project topic (1-paragraph): what is the question you expect to answer? which data do you need? how do you plan to collect your data? what are the main risk in collecting/visualizing it? what are the privacy/ethical issues?

-* Add your names and GitHub nicknames
+* Create a GitHub account

+* Read introductions to JavaScript, D3 and Git

 📖 Readings and preparation